eduNEXT/openedx-unidigital/README.rst

 XBlocks
 =======

-- `Limesurvey XBlock <https://github.com/eduNEXT/xblock-limesurvey>`_: An XBlock for embedding Limesurvey surveys within a course.
+- `LimeSurvey XBlock <https://github.com/eduNEXT/xblock-limesurvey>`_: An XBlock for embedding Limesurvey surveys within a course.
 - `Mindmap XBlock <https://github.com/eduNEXT/xblock-mindmap>`_: An XBlock for embedding Mindmaps within a course.
 - `Images Gallery XBlock <https://github.com/xblock-imagesgallery>`: An XBlock for embedding an image gallery within a course.
 - `Files Manager XBlock <https://github.com/eduNEXT/xblock-filesmanager>`_: An XBlock for sharing files with students within a course.